GET IN TOUCH

 How does the IRS handle unpaid debts in Texas?

-When you have unpaid debts, the IRS follows a strict process before taking collection action.
-You’ll first receive multiple notices (CP501, CP502, CP503) before the final CP504 warning is issued.
-This notice informs you that your state refund or property may be seized if you fail to respond.
-Texas residents should immediately request a payment plan or other relief to stop further enforcement and avoid penalties.
+When you have unpaid federal tax debts, the IRS follows a structured process before taking enforced collection action.
+You will first receive multiple notices (CP501, CP502, CP503) before the CP504 is issued.
+This notice informs you that the IRS may seize your state refund or other assets if you fail to respond.
+Texas residents should immediately request a payment plan or other relief to stop further enforcement and avoid additional penalties.

 What should I do if I owe money but can't pay it in full?

-Texas law offers residents some protection, such as limits on wage garnishment and strong homestead exemptions, but it does not stop federal enforcement.
-The IRS can still levy wages, seize federal refunds, and place liens on property.
-Understanding the difference between state and federal rights helps taxpayers protect their homes and income.
-Prompt communication with the IRS remains the best way to avoid further escalation.
+Texas does offer residents certain protections under state law — such as strong homestead exemptions — but these do not stop federal enforcement by the IRS.
+The IRS operates under federal authority and can levy wages, seize federal refunds, and place liens on property regardless of state law.
+Understanding the difference between state and federal rights helps taxpayers plan their response.
+Prompt communication with the IRS remains the best way to avoid escalation.

 Can the IRS use wage garnishment to collect unpaid taxes?

-Yes, the IRS can enforce wage garnishment once a CP504 notice expires without response.
+Yes, the IRS can enforce wage garnishment after the CP504 notice expires without a response and additional required notices are issued.
 Your employer receives a formal order requiring a portion of your paycheck to be sent directly to the IRS until the balance is paid.
 Garnishment continues until the debt is cleared or a payment plan is established.
-Acting within the 30-day window allows you to stop or prevent this action.
+If you are concerned about this risk, review our complete guide on Texas wage garnishment for more details on how the process works.

 Is the IRS considered a debt collection agency?